yantra-core/Sutra.js/ReadMe.md

 gameTick();

 // run the game tick with Boss at low health
-// `entity::updateEntity` event should be emitted
-allEntities[0].health = 40;
+// `updateEntity` event should be emitted allEntities[0].health = 40;
 gameTick();
 ```